 A group of researchers from Virginia State University asked men to eat an extra 1,000 calories every day for eight weeks.
 By the end of that period, the men had gained an average of 11 extra pounds.
 That is 11 pounds after eight weeks of indulging in too much food.
 So, no matter how much you overeat this weekend, it’s nearly impossible to gain 10 pounds.

 What happens when you overeat for one weekend?

-After a weekend of consuming junk foods or foods containing simple carbs, all that is stored in the body as water.
-So the high sodium and carbohydrates content causes an increase in fluid retention in the body.
+After a weekend of consuming junk foods or foods containing simple carbs, your body will retain water.
+The high sodium and carbohydrate content causes an increase in fluid retention in the body.
 And that’s why you feel bloated and bulky.
-It’s all extra water weight.
-You may not gain 10 pounds in a weekend, but it certainly doesn’t feel good to overeat this way!
+It’s nearly all extra water weight, and not actual body fat that you have gained.
+But it feels much the same, and your clothes will certainly get tight.